Lower Kochertal railway: Car

 Initially, three cars were available for passenger transport, and there was also a combined mail and baggage car until postal transport was discontinued in 1958.
 With the extension to Ohrnberg, the number of passenger coaches increased to five, and two trains could be formed.
 Due to a lack of demand for the handling of passenger traffic with diesel railcars, the stock gradually fell to three by the end of the 1960s, and it was then completely dismantled.
 In 1965, the VB 122 sidecar came from the Albstadt-Ebingen–Onstmettingen WEG line to Ohrnberg to reinforce the VT 06.
 The car was built in 1956 by Auwärter from the chassis of an old passenger car.
 With the exchange of T 06 for T 23 and 24, the VB 122 came to Neuffen, and the VB 204 sidecar, which had been converted in 1958 from a passenger car chassis from 1908, from Neuffen to Ohrnberg.
 Thus, from 1980 until the cessation of operations in 1993, the vehicle fleet of the Lower Kocher Valley Railway constantly included the diesel railcars T 23 and 24 as well as the VB 204 trailer.

-In the period between the world wars, there were three covered and five open freight wagons for freight traffic.
-With one exception, these cars were registered with the DRG and could be used outside the WEG route.